ChurchSoundcheck.com

 The day we launched ChurchSoundcheck.com as a website, we also launched a parallel email listserv called the CSC Discussion Group.
 It was started with the simple premise that people like to get mail.
 More importantly, they like to get mail from friends.
 They enjoy comparing notes with like-minded individuals who they can learn from, help find answers to questions, and pray for one another.

-We consider our website and the CSC Network to be a "mythology-free" zone, and we strive hard to maintain it as a safe place to learn and ask any question.
-We have several thousand members worldwide.
+We consider our website and the Church Tech Family to be a "mythology-free" zone, and we strive hard to maintain it as a safe place to learn and ask any question.
+We have members worldwide.
 Most of our members are involved in the technical support ministry of their local church.
 Some are seasoned veterans, while others' only mistake in life was to walk too close to the sound booth last weekend and get drafted ino the ministry.

 God has knitted together a truly unique community of friends through ChurchSoundcheck.
 If you are not already a member, we encourage you to join us. [ Learn more about CSC here. ]